Approaching Adjudication under NSW Security of Payment Legislation: How to Draft Adjudication Application for Construction Industry Payment Claims

 Make Written Submissions

 Apart from the standard information, you should make additional written submissions to the Adjudicator.
 These should argue your case for why the claimed amount should be paid and address any reasons given by the Respondent in the Payment Schedule for reducing the payment.
-Clearly explain your entitlement to the claimed amount, detail how the claimed amount was calculated, reference specific parts of the contract as necessary, and confirm that the work for which payment is claimed was indeed performed.
+Clearly explain your entitlement to the claimed amount, which includes knowing how to describe construction works in payment claims and schedules, reference specific parts of the contract as necessary, and confirm that the work for which payment is claimed was indeed performed.

 Address Contractual and Legal Arguments

 If the Payment Schedule includes complex contractual or legal arguments, or if the Respondent outright denies liability, it’s advisable to consult a specialist building and construction lawyer.
-A lawyer specialized in this field can draft compelling arguments and make a persuasive case that aligns with contractual interpretations and legal precedents, increasing your chances of a favorable outcome.
+A lawyer specialised in this field can draft compelling arguments and make a persuasive case that aligns with contractual interpretations and legal precedents, increasing your chances of a favourable outcome.

 Essential Tips for Drafting an Adjudication Application